Your List of Colleges: What Are Likely, Target, and Reach Schools?

 - 2 Reach Schools

-If you’re applying to 9 schools, you can weight your list evenly, or, more practically, you can distribute it this way:
+If you’re applying to 9 schools, you can weigh your list evenly.
+Or, more practically, you can distribute it this way:

 - 3 Likely Schools